-5 Things to Know About Jennifer Lawrence's Rumored New Boyfriend
+5 Things to Know About Jennifer Lawrence's Fiancé Cooke Maroney

-Jennifer Lawrence is heading into summer with a new man in her life!
+The 27-year-old Oscar winner is engaged to art gallerist Cooke Maroney, her rep confirmed to E!
+News on Tuesday.

-According to multiple outlets, the 27-year-old Oscar winner is dating art gallerist Cooke Maroney.
-Jennifer and the handsome 33-year-old were all smiles during a casual date in New York City on Tuesday, marking the first time photographers spotted the possible lovebirds out and about together.
+The news comes roughly eight months since the two were first romantically linked in June.
+At the time, Jennifer and her new man were spotted by photographers for the first time together during a casual date in New York City.

-So who is Cooke and how did he snag Hollywood's golden girl?
-Here are five things to know about J. Law's latest object of affection:
+While a big congratulations is in order for these lovebirds, you may be wondering who Cooke is and how he snagged Hollywood's golden girl.
+Here are five things to know about J. Law's future husband:

 1. He's in the NYC Art Scene:

 Maroney works as a director at Gladstone 64, one of the Gladstone Galleries, which represents big name artists including Lena Dunham's father, Carroll Dunham.
 Prior to Gladstone, Cooke worked at Gagosian Gallery.
+His father, James Maroney, also worked as an art dealer.

 2. He's a New Englander:

-According to his Facebook page, Maroney attended high school in Middlebury, Vermont before enrolling in New York University.
+He grew up on his parent's farm in Vermont, according to Medium.
+Per Maroney's Facebook page, he later attended high school in Middlebury, Vermont before enrolling in New York University.
 There he reportedly studied art history, and clearly continues to pursue his passion in the Big Apple!

 3. J. Law's BFF Reportedly Introduced the Pair: